lblod/app-lpdc-digitaal-loket/migration-scripts/tests-shacl/instances-concepts/questions.md

 - the explanations in the shacl are sometimes in english, sometimes in nl; but the language string is always nl
 - keywords: moeten we de talen beperken ? nl / en ?
 - verify all kardinaliteiten ...
-- publicationMedium: also add RechtenVerkenner ? / and others ? currently only YourEurope is in 'official code list'
+- publicationMedium: also add RechtenVerkenner ? / and others ? currently only YourEurope is in 'official code list' - OK only YourEurope
 - how to do / document these fields ?
 - locn:adminUnitL2 : no example in instance-published.ttl
 - eli:LegalResource: we will change it for concepts and instances ... eli:LegalResource 1/ our publish code does not add a type of eli:LegalResource when publishing instantie to ipdc (or we don't inject it into our concept / instantie) eli:LegalResource 2/ our publish code does not add the order of eli:LegalResource when publishing instantie to ipdc (or we don't inject it into our concept / instantie) eli:LegalResource : should we add a title / description as well ?
 LPDC-781 , LPDC-786,
-- hasRequirement: een of meerdere ?  want als slechts een, dan mag ook order weg ...
+- hasRequirement: een of meerdere ?  een -> shacl: order behouden
 - instantieTag wordt niet gebruikt (er zijn gedefinieerde waarden in code lijst ) + lpdc stuurt concept tag op in de plaats
 - Fix this non meaningful validation error by reintroducing a list of all languages (then at least it prints the list in the message)?
 - maybe ?? split shapes into cardinaliteiten en structure/types : so we can use structure in domain saving, and cardinalities in publish (on top of extra publish validation e.g. in english: title / description)